THERAPY FOR ADULT ADHD

 • Low self-esteem or feeling “not enough,” even when you're trying your hardest

-These emotional struggles aren’t character flaws—they’re part of how ADHD shows up in real life.
+These emotional struggles aren’t character flaws.
+They’re part of how ADHD shows up in real life.
 It often overlaps with other challenges like anxiety, perfectionism, and people pleasing, which therapy can help untangle.

 The Relational Impact: